dxlabskku/Metaverse/README.md

-# Bridging Academic Perspectives and Real-World Services of the Metaverse: Defining Concepts and Analyzing User Experience.
+# Reconceptualizing the Metaverse: A Taxonomy for User Experience Analysis and Insights from Real-World Platforms.

-This repository is the official dataset and code for the paper 'Bridging Academic Perspectives and Real-World Services of the Metaverse: Defining Concepts and Analyzing User Experience.'
-The link for paper is given [here](https://sites.google.com/view/dxlab/).
+This repository is the official dataset and code for the paper 'Reconceptualizing the Metaverse: A Taxonomy for User Experience Analysis and Insights from Real-World Platforms' The link for paper is given [here](https://sites.google.com/view/dxlab/).

 ## Sample Result
 As a result of the execution, you would be able to get the word co-occurrence network and the metrics used for the keywords.
 The example word co-occurrence network are given as below.